Head of Guitar Studies & Guitar Chamber Music

 Area of WorkStrings Department

 Graham Anthony Devine was born in England and began his musical studies at Chetham’s School of Music, Manchester studying guitar with Gordon Crosskey.
-At nineteen years old, Graham relocated to Brazil where he lived for almost a decade giving many recitals and masterclasses throughout South America during this period.
+At 19 years old, Graham relocated to Brazil where he lived for almost a decade giving many recitals and masterclasses throughout South America during this period.

-In April 2002, Graham was the first prize winner at one of the guitar's most prestigious international competitions, the Alhambra International Guitar Competition held in Alcoy, Spain.
+In April 2002, Graham was awarded first prize at one of the guitar’s most prestigious international competitions, the Alhambra International Guitar Competition held in Alcoy, Spain.
 He was to repeat this success one month later by winning the first prize at the Emilio Pujol International Guitar Competition, Italy.
 He is the only English guitarist to win either of these competitions.

 Graham records for NAXOS and his many CD releases, which include the music of J.S.
-Bach through to South American music and twentieth century repertoire have received rave reviews worldwide.
-His 2005 NAXOS release, British Guitar music, was chosen as disc of the week on America's NPR radio station and CLASSIC FM's John Brunning commented “Graham Devine, who plays with great sensitivity, strikes me as an ideal artist to continue Julian Bream’s musical legacy.’’
+Bach through to South American music and twentieth century repertoire, have received rave reviews worldwide.
+His 2005 NAXOS release, British Guitar music, was chosen as disc of the week on America’s NPR radio station and CLASSIC FM’s John Brunning commented “Graham Devine, who plays with great sensitivity, strikes me as an ideal artist to continue Julian Bream’s musical legacy.’’

-Graham has also made two CDs for the UK based label GGR, they are entitled Appassionata and Burgalesa and were recorded by acclaimed recording engineer and producer, John Taylor.
+Graham has also made two CDs for the UK based label GGR; they are entitled Appassionata and Burgalesa and were recorded by acclaimed recording engineer and producer, John Taylor.